syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Page-Settings.md

 ---
 layout: post
 title: Page-Settings | Diagram | ASP.NET Webform | Syncfusion
-description: This section explains how to customize the size and appearance of the Diagram pages.
+description: This section explains how to customize the size and appearance of the ASP.NET Web Forms Diagram Page Settings.
-platform: aspnet
 control: Diagram
 documentation: ug
 ---

-# Page Settings
+# ASP.NET Web Forms Diagram Page Settings

 Page settings enable to customize the appearance, width, and height of the Diagram page.